Establishing Private Connect with Exoscale

 Can I use Spanning Tree over Private Connect?

-No, Private Connect is a pure Layer 2 connection to your router and no routing is being done inside of Exoscale.
+No, Private Connect is a pure Layer 2 connection to your router.
+No routing is done inside of Exoscale.
 In fact, Exoscale doesn’t even know the IP range you use in the Private Network.

-Can Exoscale host my networking equipment inside the Exoscale racks?
+Can Exoscale host my server or networking equipment inside the Exoscale racks?